mi-erasmusmc/OMOP-CDM-Course/chapter2.md

 - Check your query
 - Check your query
 - Check your query

+--- type:PureMultipleChoiceExercise lang:sql xp:50 skills:1 key:6654df47a2
+## VOCABULARY Table
+The VOCABULARY table includes a list of the Vocabularies collected from various sources or created de novo by the OMOP community.
+This reference table is populated with a single record for each Vocabulary source and includes a descriptive name and other associated attributes for the Vocabulary.

+*** =possible_answers

+*** =hint

+*** =feedbacks

 --- type:PureMultipleChoiceExercise lang:sql xp:50 skills:1 key:c91862a449
 ## Search by concept_name